pjoneja/Portfolio/README.md

 ## Physics Simulations
 A project-based class that took a deep dive into algorithms.
 Topics covered included numerical integration, computing derivatives, solving ODEs with higher-order Runge-Kutta methods, optimization algorithms, Fourier transforms.

-My final project was a visual simulation of a special kind of spinning top called a *tippe top*.
-The paper I wrote proved that the code I wrote followed physical laws of conservation of angular momentum and energy while minimizing error.
+[My final project](https://github.com/pjoneja/TippeTop) was a visual simulation of a special kind of spinning top called a [*tippe top*](https://github.com/pjoneja/TippeTop).
+The [paper](https://github.com/pjoneja/TippeTop/blob/master/Joneja-TippeTop.pdf) I wrote proved that the code I wrote followed physical laws of conservation of angular momentum and energy while minimizing error.

 All projects in Python.
-Read about [each project in the folder here](https://github.com/pjoneja/Portfolio/tree/master/Physics%20Simulations)
+Read about [all the other projects in the folder here](https://github.com/pjoneja/Portfolio/tree/master/Physics%20Simulations)

 ---
 ## Exhibit Technology / Mechanical Engineering Intern at the Smithsonian National Air and Space Museum in Washington, D.C.